 9/11 Museum

-Admission depending on age, 6 and under free
+Admission starts at $21, 6 and under free

 How to get there: For the 9/11 Memorial, head north from Federal Hall to Cedar St. Walk a couple of blocks west to Greenwich Street then take a right.
 The memorial is in the following block.

-As a former American Airlines flight attendant that lived through that horrific day, I visit the 9/11 Memorial to remember my former colleagues.
-The memorial is somber space that gives visitors a place to reflect.
+As a former American Airlines flight attendant who lived through that horrific day, I visit the 9/11 Memorial to remember my former colleagues.
+The memorial is a somber space that gives visitors a place to reflect.

 For visitors with more time, reserve tickets to the 9/11 Museum, located steps from the memorial.
 It uses artifacts from the World Trade Center and actual recordings of emergency calls.
 Touring the museum is an emotional experience though the area around the WTC has recovered, experiencing a rebirth.

 Tip: Please be respectful of other visitors at the Memorial and Museum.
-Advance reservations required.
+Advance reservations are required.

 Time to eat so head to a downtown NYC icon.